clawoflight/puma/man7/puma.7.md

 : Helper script to simplify adding new credentials.

 puma-menu
-: Helper script providing interactive account selection for logging in using dmenu.
+: Helper script providing interactive or automatic account selection for logging in using dmenu.

 puma-profile-grep
 : Helper script to quickly search through account files.